zwang378/workspace-restful-api/README.md

 ### Delete a workspace

-The following command would delete the workspaceId 1 from the workspace, and delete the relationship with users at the same time.
+The following command would delete the workspace with workspaceId 1 from the workspace, and delete the relationship with users at the same time.

 ```
 curl -d "workspaceId=1" -X DELETE http://localhost:3000/workspace